dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Confirmation

-The verification of blocks on the blockchain by stakers.
-When a block has been verified, it is accepted and added to the blockchain.
+The process by which validators verify and accept blocks on the blockchain, adding them to the chain.

 #### Consensus

-A process to achieve agreement by the majority of peers within the network.
-Achieving consensus means the group of peers have agreed on the state of the blockchain.
+A process where the majority of validators agree on the current state of the blockchain.

 #### Cryptographic Hash Function